Computer Science (CSC)

 CSC 245 Advanced Web Development4 credits

 This course applies the knowledge from earlier computer science courses in a real-world application.
 Working in teams, students will create a website meeting specific client needs using a CMS (Content Management System).
 In addition, the course covers software tools, coding frameworks, version control and experience working with production, client-based websites.
-(Prerequisite: Minimum grade of C- in CSC 225 and CSC 235)
+(Prerequisite: Minimum grade of C- in CSC 235 or equivalent)

 CSC 282 Microsoft Word 2003: Level 31 credit